-The pandemic has prevented me from getting out to paint this year and the only reference photos I've been able to take are of the skies seen from our deck.
-So in order to scratch the plein air itch, I've taken to doing "virtual paint outs"—painting in the studio the same way as I do on location.
+The pandemic has prevented me from getting out to paint this year and the only reference photos I've been able to capture are of the skies seen from our deck.
+So, to scratch the plein air itch, I've taken to doing "virtual paint outs"—painting in the studio the same way as I do on location.

 This blog post is a quick look at some of these new paintings.
-They are all based, in part, on a Google Maps street view.
+They are all inspired, in part, by things I have seen on Google Street View, which is a great tool for exploring the world.

-Google Maps is a great tool for finding some new reference material.
-The main challenges of using this as source material are losing the experience of being present at the location plus the distortion from the wide angle lenses.
-However, you do feel less rushed and have a bathroom close at hand, so it's not all bad.
+The main challenges of using this as source material are losing the experience of being present at the location plus the distortion from the wide-angle lenses.
+However, you do feel less rushed and have a bathroom nearby, so it's not all bad.

 Range Road.
 10x16, oil on linen.
 2020.